smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Security and Compliance.md

 The system implements multiple security measures to protect data integrity and ensure secure access.

 ### Data Encryption and Integrity
 The system ensures data integrity through cryptographic hashing and provides options for data encryption in exports.
+The Infisical KMS integration uses RSASSA_PSS_SHA_256 as the default signing algorithm for enhanced security.

 ```mermaid
 flowchart TD